 Information is presented in the same order as the buttons on the QuickStrip (shown below).
-If your question isn't answered, send email to email@example.com.
+If your question isn't answered, you can send an email to firstname.lastname@example.org.

-It changes the language used by Windows in its menus, messages, and pop-ups.
+It changes the language used by Windows in its menus, messages, ribbons and pop-ups.

 Q: Does this setting work on other programs besides Windows?

 Yes.
 It changes the same types of information on programs that follow the Windows settings, including:

 - Microsoft Office 365 and Office 2016 (Word, Excel, PowerPoint, Outlook, etc.)

 NOTE: Some programs, Microsoft Office included, will provide alternative languages for its menus only if a special "language pack" for that program is installed on the computer (in addition to the language pack required for Windows).

 Q: What languages are available with this setting?

 Only the languages installed on the computer can be made available by Morphic.
 The pilot test site determines which languages are installed on each of its computers running Morphic.